 Yet we live in an age in which the expectation of change seems to be greater than the expectation of continuity.
 The patrimony of a civilization can be lost at the very moment of that civilization’s material triumph.
 In any culture worthy of the name, men must be something better than the flies of a summer; generation must link with generation.
 Some men among us are doing whatever is in their power to preserve and reinvigorate our common heritage.
 This is not a work that can be accomplished through positive law or the creation of international commissions.
 Yet if a people forget the ashes of their fathers and the temples of their gods, the consequences soon will be felt in the laws and in international affairs.
 Without cultural community between America and Europe, there is little point in political alliance.
 If we have no real civilization, no enduring cultural bonds, to unite us against Soviet totalism, we may as well let the alleged Communist culture have its way with us.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally published in Christianity Today (January 1960) and is republished with gracious permission from The Russell Kirk Center for Cultural Renewal.